Archisman-Mridha/cyfrin-web3/README.md

-# Learning Web3

-Learning web3 using this amazing video from Freecodecamp - https://youtu.be/gyMwXuJrbJQ.

 ## Concepts

 + `Blockchain` - Bitcoin was one of the first protocols to use this revolutionary technologies called Blockchain.
 The Bitcoin white paper written by Satoshi Nakamoto, outlined how Bitcoin can make peer-to-peer transactions in a decentralized network.
 This network was powered by cryptography and decentrality.
 People were able to make transactions without any censorchip or control from a central authority.
 Due to its features, people started using it as a superior digital store of value (a better store of value over something like Gold).
 Thats'y people also refer to Bitcoin as Digital Gold.
 Similar to Gold, there is a limited amount of Bitcoin available on the planet.